robcarver17/pysystemtrade/docs/userguide.md

 However when working out percentage returns we absolutely don't want to use the 'stitched' price as the denominator.
 For positive carry assets stitched prices will increase over time; this means they will be small or even negative in the past and the percentage returns will be large or have the wrong sign.

-For this reason there is a special method in the data class called daily_denominator_price.
+For this reason there is a special method in the data class called `daily_denominator_price`.
 This tells the code what price to use for the P* in the calculation above.
 In the base class this defaults to the stitched price (but in the futures class, described below, it uses the raw price of the current contract).

-The other point to note is that the price difference volatility calculation is configurable through config.volatility_calculation.
+The other point to note is that the price difference volatility calculation is configurable through `config.volatility_calculation`.

 The default function used is a robust EWMA volatility calculator with the following configurable attributes: